top of page

 우리 공부합시다. = 공부합시다.
 Let's study!

--(으)ㅂ시다 is a formal ending.
+(으)ㅂ시다 is a formal ending.
 But I tell you what.
 It can be used in both formal and informal situations!
-However, in personal conversations, it is considered rude to use -(으)ㅂ시다 to an older person or someone of higher status.
+However, in personal conversations, it is considered rude to use (으)ㅂ시다 to an older person or someone of higher status.
+So, (으)ㅂ시다 is used in formal situations to encourage someone who has an equal or slightly lower rank to do something together.

 여러분, 앞으로 열심히 공부합시다.
 Everyone, let’s study hard from now on.